Create a geographic location map

 • Configure the chart to fit your needs

-• Click "Generate" see the result
+• Click "Generate" to view the result

 • Click "Save" to save the report